mahmoudimus/ac/docs/public/guides/authentication.md

     }

-The `lifecycle:installed` property is a callback url which is called when an add-on is installed into an Atlassian application.
-Delivered with it is a payload with important tenant information that you will need to store in your add-on in order to authenticate future calls.
+The `lifecycle:installed` property is a url which is synchronously called by the Atlassian application when the add-on is installed.
+The request contains a payload with important tenant information that you will need to store in your add-on in order to sign and verify future requests.
 The payload contains the following attributes:

     {
         "key": "atlassian-connect-jira-addon-jwt",